MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 # Azure Well-Architected Framework perspective on Azure Disk Storage

-Azure managed disks are Azure-managed, block-level storage volumes that you use with Azure Virtual Machines.
-Managed disks are similar to physical disks in an on-premises server, but they operate in a virtual environment.
-When you use a managed disk, you must specify the disk size, the disk type, and provision the disk.
-After you provision the disk, Azure manages subsequent operations and maintenance tasks.
+Azure managed disks are a type of Azure Disk Storage that simplify the management of storage for Azure Virtual Machines.
+Managed disks are block-level storage volumes that Azure manages.
+They're similar to physical disks in an on-premises server, but they operate in a virtual environment.
+When you use a managed disk, you must specify the disk size, the disk type, and configure the disk.
+After you configure the disk, Azure manages subsequent operations and maintenance tasks.

 This article assumes that as an architect, you've reviewed the [storage options](/azure/architecture/guide/technology-choices/storage-options) and chose Azure Disk Storage as the storage service for your workload.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Well-Architected Framework pillars](../../pillars.md).